 Settlement agreement and payment

 Most employers avoid devoting the management time to fighting the case in the Employment Tribunal.
-A sensible settlement depends on what an Employment Tribunal or Court would award the employee.
+A sensible settlement agreement depends on what an Employment Tribunal or Court would award the employee.
 We use the following factors to formulate an offer:

 Does the employee have on-going losses?

 The maximum award for on-going losses usually covers 24 months.

 Does the employee have 2 years continuous service?

 If not, then the employer’s exposure may only be the notice period.